chris-lsn/bot-stepn/README.md

 # bot-stepn

-The Slack BOT program to keep track of [STEPN](https://stepn.com/).
+The Slack/Telegram BOT program to keep track of [STEPN](https://stepn.com/).

 It analyzes the following images and records the GST earned or used in the game in a Google Spreadsheet.
 - Results screen after walking
 - Screenshot of shoe level up
 - Screenshot of Shoe repair
+- Latest token price fetching

 ## Preparation